mzst123/Xdrip-Lipo-Board/README.md

 # Features

+- The board uses a MAX1811 battery charging ic
 - Both Xbridge & Xdrip circuit support, selectable via a switch
 - Battery can be soldered directly on the PCB or via a JST-2 connector
 - Charging Status LED